mennowitteveen/PySnpTools/README.md

 We highly recommend using a python distribution such as Anaconda (https://store.continuum.io/cshop/anaconda/) or Enthought (https://www.enthought.com/products/epd/free/).
-Both these distributions can be used on linux and Windows, are free for non-commercial use, and optionally include an MKL-compiled distribution for optimal speed.
+Both these distributions can be used on Linux and Windows, are free for non-commercial use, and optionally include an MKL-compiled distribution for optimal speed.
 This is the easiest way to get all the required package dependencies.